Grab a beer and relax, this might take a while…

 After a few months sipping coconut milk and getting some mind altering tubes in Fiji, and being so close, I decided to get another fix of that big rowdy country they call Australia… besides, it was a huge place and I had to see the other side and visit an old friend who lived in Margaret River.
 A few months of fun blew by in Western Australia and then I got deported.
 Literally escorted onto the airplane by immigration officials.
 You live and learn.
 Home was sounding good anyways.

-Surfing all of these legendary waves, experiencing all the rich cultures, and incredible people… I felt satiated.
+Surfing all of these legendary waves, experiencing all the different cultures, and incredible people… I felt satiated.
 Many things got checked off the bucket list.
 Almost 2 years after I had taken off for New Zealand, I had finally come full circle and was ready to settle down a bit, find a studio and get busy with some art.
 I had grown so much in my sketchbooks, mind, and soul.
 I had a fresh perspective on life and a heightened sense of artistic direction.
 After finding a great studio a block from the beach in Ventura at the WAV art community, I was able to step back and really internalize everything I had just experienced and realize my art was directly influenced by this great gallivant.
 There were tribal totems, faces, fish, jungle plants, and lots of waves.
 They were the pieces that have come to further define my style, as this adventure has defined so much of who I am.
 At this time, I started working on more commercial projects.
 One of the most exciting projects was doing the artwork for the 2011 Reef Hawaiian Pro in Haleiwa on the North Shore.

 Seeing my work plastered all over the magazines and event site was awesome and humbling.
 The art itself was perfect culmination of what I’d been doing – surfing the tropics, enjoying life.
 I was also part of the Board Art Benefit with SurfAid, teaming up with Robert Weiner to do a live board painting.
 It was great to get to partner with someone who’s been part of my career since the beginning.
 Working with SurfAid, combined with what I learned on my travels, has made me realize the potential I have as an artist to give back…to make a positive impact in the communities and environments that make surfing possible.
 Now that I’m settled back in my studio, I’m focusing a lot on this, using my art to support the causes I care about.
 I feel so lucky to have been able to experience what I have, and that I get to do what I love for a living.
 I thank all of my friends, family, collectors, and clients who continue to make this all possible.